Palmstroemen/FreeDMS/Motivation and Introduction.md

 _(The leading Underscore marks these folers as my special freeDMS-folders and keeps them all together if there are other folders of subprojects in my hierarchy)_

-Each folder might on his own have some standardized subfolders like
+Each such folder might on his own have some standardized subfolders like

     _finance/_purchases
     _finance/_sales